matthewrstone/boltshop/guide/working-with-bolt/writing-tasks.md

                 "type": "String",
                 "description": "This is the word."
             }
+        },
+        "implementations": [
+           { "name": "example2.sh", "requirements": ["shell"] },
+           { "name": "example2.ps1", "requirements": ["powershell"] }
+        ]
     }
-    }

 It's pretty straight forward.
-We list a description, the parameters, and the type of parameter we are looking for along with a description.
+We list a description, the implementations, the parameters, and the type of parameter we are looking for along with a description.
 We take advantage of using types here, so we can also list out options as well.
 That's brings us to...

 ## Exercise #2

 Let's change that input and check it out.
 In VS Code, edit `tasks/example2.json` by changing the word paramter.
 TYPE should become `Enum["bird","other_bird"]`.
 For reference:

     {
         "description": "The bird is the word.",
         "parameters": {
             "word": {
                 "type": "Enum["bird", "other_bird"]",
                 "description": "This is the word."
             }
-            }
+        },
+        "implementations": [
+           { "name": "example2.sh", "requirements": ["shell"] },
+           { "name": "example2.ps1", "requirements": ["powershell"] }
+        ]
     }

 Save the file and let's run `bolt task show wsp::example2`.